Hello dear burner-to-be,

 Important – Ethnic outfits would fit the Burning Man atmosphere very well, but appropriating other cultures’ clothes or symbols as accessories may be offensive and perceived as disrespect for that culture.

-Costume Theme Days – Costume theme days have emerged over time, but this is not something everyone strictly adheres to.
-So, don’t stress out if you don’t have something adequate to wear, but it’s fun if you do.
+Costume theme days are fun but it is not something everyone strictly adheres to.
+So, don’t stress out if you don’t have something to wear, but it’s fun if you do.
 New Burners tend to be more into these.
 Some of the themes may sound “feminine”, but Burning Man is not a gender-normative place, everyone goes along with the themes regardless of gender.

 – If you are driving from the direction of SFO, your safest bet is to fill up your tank at the gas station in Fernley, which is about a 2-2.5 hour drive to Burning Man.
 If you can, also fill up an extra container.
 There’s also a closer gas station in Nixon, but it’s not always open.
 If it is open, fill up your tank there as well.